Company in Chinatown

 As a second-generation Chinese American, Chinatown was always a place of comfort growing up—where I’d see my dentist, get haircuts, and meet family friends over dim sum.

-So, I started this series to capture the quiet rhythms and evolving character of a neighborhood I’ve long been drawn to.
-The kind of company you find in a morning card game, at a sidewalk produce stand, or in a passing glance between neighbors.
+So, I started this series to capture the quiet rhythms and evolving character of the neighborhood.
+The kind of company you find in a morning game of 象棋 Xiangqi, at a sidewalk produce stand, or in a passing glance between neighbors.
 As Chinatown continues to change, I hope these images honor the faces, textures, and spaces that make it as vibrant as it is.

 - Brandon Lu (blu), 2025